 (v) a condition that if the assisted person receives an amount under the judgment or verdict in proceedings arising out of a matter in respect of which the legal aid is provided or as a result of a settlement or compromise of such proceedings, the assisted person shall, on demand by the Commission, pay to the Commission an amount determined by the Director.

-(1a) A condition of the kind mentioned in subsection (1)(b)(v) may be imposed and enforced notwithstanding section 227(1) of the Legal Practice Act 2003.
+(1a) A condition of the kind mentioned in subsection (1)(b)(v) may be imposed and enforced notwithstanding Part 10 Division 6 of the Legal Profession Act 2008.

 (2) A decision to provide legal aid to a person under this Act may be varied at any time so as to —